Open for Agents Docs

 Does the plugin send Standard Tools or scan data to your servers?

-No. Built-in catalog state, scan results, and generated contracts stay on your WordPress infrastructure unless you explicitly export and share them.
+No. Built-in catalog state, scan results, and generated contracts stay on your WordPress site unless you explicitly export and share them.

 Do I need to run a scan to get started?